 Only 10 students are able to register for each section, and this small class size allows instructors to give intensive, one-on-one attention to each student in the course.

-There are many reasons why students choose to take the Writing Proficiency Course (WPP393) instead of the Writing Proficiency Exam (WPP392); you should consider whether the course might be a better option for you to show your writing proficiency.
+There are many reasons why students choose to take WPP393 instead of WPP392 (Writing Proficiency Exam); you should consider whether WPP393 might be a better option for you to show your writing proficiency.
 Follow the links in this section to find out more about what the course requirements are and how the work you do will be graded.